tlevine/www.thomaslevine.com/content/!/big-data-ergonomics/index.md

 interventions of ergonomic interest.

 ## Demonstration of the concept
-I wanted to make something that would explain my concept of "big data ergonomics" and see whether it made sense.
+I wanted to make a simple something that would explain my concept of "big data ergonomics" and see whether it made sense.
+This would be a study of sorts, preferrably with the following properties

+* The data would have many rows so I have big data
+* The data would have few columns to keep things simple
+* The study would be an experiment rather than an observational study
+* The study would address a topic that isn't addressed well by the more typical small-data ergonomics studies.